romaisa-1/Smart-Solar-Powered-Portable-Water-Filtration-System-for-Optimal-Efficiency-FYDP/README.md

 # Smart-Solar-Powered-Portable-Water-Filtration-System-for-Optimal-Efficiency-FYDP
-Portable solar-powered water filtration system for purifying river and impure water efficiently and sustainably.
+A solar-powered portable water filtration system for river and impure water.
+Equipped with sensors to monitor water quality at the inlet and an automated control system that adjusts motor speed for optimal purification efficiency.